vmniemi/MyDictionary/start and todo.md

 python -m http.server 8000

-# ToDO
+# Done:

 - Add parsing of multiple words instead of just one
 - Add a new box if multiple words added for easier use

+# ToDO
 - Add CSS
 - Hosting outside of localhost(PythonAnywhere?)